Obapythonaire/printf/README.md

 * Header file that contains prototypes for all the functions and a struct holding a function and a character
 ## man_3_printf
 * Custom man page Create a man page for your function.
+- modifier for unsigned conversions
++: prints a plus sign in front of the number